rerrorctf/ret/README.md

 - `idainstallpath`
   - This is the location where you have installed ghidra, e.g. `/opt/ida`, so that `ret ida` knows where to find ida.
   - The current default value is `/opt/ida` as per https://github.com/rerrorctf/ret/blob/main/config/config.go#L14

-- `idaprojectpath`
-  - This is what you would like the ida folder, created by `ret`, to be called within the `.ret` folder to be called e.g. `./.ret/ida`.
-  - The current default value is `./.ret/ida` as per https://github.com/rerrorctf/ret/blob/main/config/config.go#L15

 - `pwnscriptname`
   - This is what you would like the script created by `ret pwn` to be called.